FriendsOfTYPO3/frontend_editing/Documentation/ConfigureAndExtend/TypoScript/Index.rst

    to any type not explicitly defined.

 :aspect:`<field>`
    The field name.
-Add any :tsref:`stdwrap` configurations to modify the data.
-   You can also use the :tsref:`userfunc` property to modify data using PHP.
+Add any :ref:`stdwrap <t3tsref:stdwrap>` configurations to modify the data.
+You can also use the :ref:`userFunc <t3tsref:parsefunc-userFunc>` property to modify data using PHP.

 Example
 -------